 When we’ve been offended, the last thing we want to do is to let it go.
-And yet, if our desire is to have a healthy, lasting marriage, that is exactly what we’ve got to do.
+And yet, if our desire is to have a healthy, lasting relationship, that is exactly what we’ve got to do.
 Here are seven suggestions to keep in mind when your spouse lets you down:

 When we react emotionally, we often say and do things that we later regret.
 In many cases, it is best to delay the discussion until you’ve settled down, gained a proper perspective, and prayed about your attitude.
 This will allow you to go into it looking for a solution, rather than just being consumed with your own hurt.
 As partners, you need to respect each other’s need to “take five”.
 If your spouse needs to wait a few minutes, or even a day or two, to cool down, don’t press the issue.
 This should not be used as an excuse to avoid the discussion entirely, but it is better to take some time to clear your head than to allow your emotions to take you somewhere that you don’t want to go.

 Remember that “guilt card” we mentioned earlier?
 Once you’re into the discussion, you will be tempted to pull it out.
 Soon, your conversation has deteriorated into a long list of offenses, as you try to outdo one another with everything that the other person has ever done wrong.
 This only intensifies the conflict and deepens the divide between you.
 It can also be overwhelming to be presented with a massive list of things that need to change.
 Instead of being motivating, it’s discouraging.
 Instead, be content to solve one problem at a time.
 It is much better to make serious headway in one area of your relationship than to simply rehearse everything that needs fixing.

-- Be clear about your perspective.
 Give each other some uninterrupted time to share your concerns.
 If you are just trading barbs back and forth, neither of you will really be hearing the other — you’ll be too busy thinking about your next comeback.
 When it is your time to talk, try to help your mate understand your hurt or frustration.
 Help them to see why their actions and words had the impact that they did.
 Likewise, the offending spouse should have the opportunity to explain their words or behaviour.
 It could be that you have misinterpreted their motives, and when this is cleared up it goes along way towards solving the problem.

 Sometimes we get so wrapped up in our feelings or our “rights” that we lose sight of the bigger picture.
 People joke about marriages breaking up over toothpaste and toilet paper disputes, but it really happens!
 Remember that your relationship is the primary concern.
 You may have some issues to sort out, but you still love one another — and loving one another often means letting the other person be right.

 If you are going to live with this person for the next 20…30…50 years, you are going to have to forgive one another many times.
 You cannot afford to not forgive.
 Unforgiveness does not only hurt your spouse, it hurts you!
 As Corrie Ten Boom said, “Forgiveness is setting the prisoner free, only to find out that the prisoner was me.”
 This brings us back to the issue of forgiving and forgetting.
 In truth, there are some hurts that you will never be able to forget.
 What is more important is that we choose to let it go.
 Proverbs 17:9 says, “He who covers over an offense promotes love, but whoever repeats the matter separates close friends.”

 And just how does the Lord forgive us?
 Fully.
 Unconditionally.
 Willingly.
 Time and time again.
 This kind of forgiveness is supernatural; it is more than we can do on our own.
 Particularly if your spouse has betrayed you in a major way, you may need to ask God for the ability to let go of the hurt and forgive them from your heart.
-But as you trust God to give you His strength and love, He will help you to forgive…even when your spouse has really let you down.
+But as you trust God to give you his strength and love, he will help you to forgive…even when your spouse has really let you down.